-Impeachment an afterthought for vulnerable Democrat lawmaker
+Impeachment fades for Slotkin as Democrats try to pivot away

 “We are a long way from there,” she says.

-Inside the hall later that night, a man a few rows from Slotkin briefly held up a sign with a lot of text that said she was “partisan.”
-Elsewhere, the couple held a banner that said she should be “respected.”
+Inside the hall later that night, a man a few rows from Slotkin briefly held up a sign with a lot of text that said, “Liberal Elissa Slotkin puts party before country always!”
+Elsewhere, the couple held a banner that said Slotkin “serves Michigan with integrity.”
 Slotkin herself explicitly called for civility — and the audience, which included several people with red Trump hats and pro-Trump signs, applauded.

 “In Michigan, we fight about sports,” Slotkin told the crowd.
 “That political polarization has been imported from Washington.”